orblivion/ntfy/.sandstorm/README.md

 ## [Web UI](README_DETAILS.md#web-ui)

-For the **initial release** we will only do the "offer template" (described below) because it is necessary for smooth onboarding.
-We should also do all of the removal of features and explanation to users because it avoids confusion and it's easy enough to do.
+For the **initial release** we will:

+- [x] Add the API URL (the "offer template" described below) to settings for smooth onboarding
+- [ ] Remove features that won't work or are confusing for Sandstorm
+- [ ] List ntfy features that are missing from the Sandstorm version
+- [ ] Add onboarding information and warnings

 Anything related to the "Extra API" will be put off.

 ### [Security](README_DETAILS.md#security)